gio::prelude

 fn environment(&self) -> Vec<OsString>

 Gets the complete environment variable list to be passed to the child process when @self is used to launch an application.
-This is a None-terminated array of strings, where each string has the form KEY=VALUE.
+This is a NULL-terminated array of strings, where each string has the form KEY=VALUE.

 §Returns